LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Abstract

 \section{Abstract}

 Recent advances in multimodal foundation models unifying image understanding and generation have opened exciting avenues for tackling a wide range of vision-language tasks within a single framework.
-Despite progress, existing unified models typically require extensive pretraining and struggle to achieve the same level of performance compared to models dedicated to each task.
-Additionally, many of these models suffer from slow image generation speeds, limiting their practical deployment in real-time or resource-constrained settings.
-In this work, we propose \textbf{\archlongcolor{}} (\textbf{\archcolor{}}), a novel and efficient architecture that unifies image understanding and generation within a single multimodal model. \arch{} builds upon powerful pretrained Vision-Language Models (VLMs) to inherit strong multimodal understanding capabilities, and extends them with a novel Layerwise Timestep Experts flow-based architecture for efficient image generation. \arch{} distributes the flow-matching process across specialized groups of Transformer layers, each responsible for a distinct subset of timesteps.
+Despite progress, existing unified models often rely on extensive pretraining and suffer from slow generation speeds, limiting their practical deployment in real-time and resource-constrained settings.
+In this work, we introduce \textbf{\archlongcolor{}} (\textbf{\archcolor{}}), a novel architecture that improves the efficiency of diffusion/flow-based Transformers within the unified model setting. \arch{} builds upon powerful pretrained Vision-Language Models (VLMs) to inherit strong multimodal understanding capabilities, and extends them with a novel Layerwise Timestep Experts flow-based architecture for efficient image generation. \arch{} distributes the flow-matching process across specialized groups of Transformer layers, each responsible for a distinct subset of timesteps.
 This design significantly improves sampling efficiency by activating only a small subset of layers at each sampling timestep.
 To further enhance performance, we propose a Timestep-Conditioned Residual Attention mechanism for efficient information reuse across layers.
-Experiments demonstrate that \arch{} achieves strong performance on multimodal understanding tasks, while achieving competitive image generation quality with around \textbf{6}$\times$ faster inference speed compared to recent unified multimodal models.\footnote{Code and model checkpoints can be found at \url{https://github.com/yingShen-ys/LaTtE-Flow}.}
+Experiments demonstrate that \arch{} achieves strong performance on multimodal understanding tasks, while achieving competitive image generation quality with around \textbf{6}$\times$ faster inference speed compared to recent unified multimodal models.